-Strategic Guidance 10: Ballast Water and Accidental Offshore Discharges.
+Strategic Guidance 9: Ballast water and accidental offshore discharges.

 The use of ballast water is essential for the safe and efficient operation of vessels by ensuring their stability whilst operating.
-Although ballast is important it can also be traced as a spreader for marine non-indigenous species, examples of these include brown algae, some species of barnacles and sea squirts.
-To regulate the discharge of ballast water and control the spread of invasive species the International Maritime Organisation (IMO) through its Marine Environment Protection Committee (MEPC), developed the International Convention for the Control and Management of Ships' Ballast Water and Sediments, which was adopted at a Diplomatic Conference during 2004.
-The Convention applies to all vessels that operate in the waters of the North Coast - North Cannel Region.
-It applies to all vessels, regardless of size/tonnage, that are entitled to fly the Flag of a Party to the Convention.
+Although ballast is important it can also be traced as a spreader for marine non-indigenous species, examples of which include brown algae, some species of barnacles, and sea squirts.
+To regulate the discharge of ballast water and control the spread of invasive species the International Maritime Organisation (IMO) through its Marine Environment Protection Committee (MEPC) developed the International Convention for the Control and Management of Ships' Ballast Water and Sediments, which was adopted at a Diplomatic Conference during 2004.
+The Convention applies to all vessels that operate in the waters of the Co.
+Down - Co.
+Louth region.
+It applies to all vessels, regardless of size and tonnage that are entitled to fly the Flag of a Party to the Convention.

-Within the UK, new legislation through The Merchant Shipping (Control and Management of Ships' Ballast Water and Sediments) Regulations 2022, places controls on the discharge of ships' ballast into UK waters.
+Within the UK, new legislation through The Merchant Shipping (Control and Management of Ships' Ballast Water and Sediments) Regulations 2022 places controls on the discharge of ships' ballast into UK waters.
 The approach is based on the International Ballast Water Convention.
 The legislation aims to protect the UK coastline by stopping international shipping or UK ships returning from international locations emptying unmanaged ballast.
-This will help to prevent the spread of non-indigenous species and limit the impact of spread of already present non-indigenous species within the marine environment.
+This will help to prevent the spread of non-indigenous species and limit the impact of the spread of already present non-indigenous species within the marine environment.

 In the Rol, the International Convention for the Control and Management of Ships' Ballast Water and Sediments (BWM Convention) has been ratified with regulations coming into force in 2023.
 This will help control the spread of non-indigenous species and pathogens.
-Vessel operators and owners should coordinate and integrate water/waste and fuel management in a manner that seeks to prevent pollution, accidental discharge and promotes sustainable and effective on-board storage.
+Vessel operators and owners should coordinate and integrate water/waste and fuel management in a manner that seeks to prevent pollution and accidental discharge and act to promote sustainable and effective on-board storage.
 Within estuaries and near-shore areas there should be awareness for enhancing and improving water quality by preventing accidental pollutant discharge and eutrophication.
 Vessel operators should adhere to the considerations set out in actions in 4.2.

-Strategic Guidance 11: Land-Use Sediment Run-off.
+Strategic Guidance 10: Land-use sediment run-off.

-Land-based activities in shoreline areas adjacent to the coast within the North Coast -North Channel region can greatly impact the rate of sediment runoff into the marine environment.
+Land-based activities in shoreline areas adjacent to the coast within the Co.
+Down - Co.
+Louth MPAs region can greatly impact the rate of sediment runoff into the marine environment.
 Land based activities such as agriculture, drainage and development in coastal areas should be conducted in such a manner where the sediment run-off has minimal impact.
-If a land-based activity has the potential of increasing the rate of sediment run-off into the North Coast - North Channel region, the guidance in 4.2 should be considered.

-The most significant pressures on water quality are from the release of the nutrients; phosphorus and nitrogen from agricultural sources (DAERA, 2019b).
-Agriculture can also give rise to sediment entering waters due to damage caused to riverbanks and lake shores by livestock trampling and from other types of land disturbance.
+The most significant pressures on water quality are from the release of phosphorus and nitrogen from agricultural sources (DAERA, 2019b).
+Agriculture activity can also give rise to sediment entering waters due to damage caused to riverbanks and lake shores by livestock trampling (poaching) and from other types of land disturbance.
 Other pressures from agriculture include the contamination of waters from hazardous chemicals, such as pesticides and sheep dip (DAERA, 2019b).
+If a land-based activity has the potential of increasing the rate of sediment run-off into the region, the guidance in 4.2 should be considered.

-Strategic Guidance 12 Wild Seaweed Foraging and Cultivation (Farming).
+Strategic Guidance 11: Wild seaweed foraging and cultivation (farming).